easystats/datawizard/.github/CONTRIBUTING.md

-# Contributing to parameters
+# Contributing to datawizard

-This outlines how to propose a change to **parameters**.
+This outlines how to propose a change to **datawizard**.

 ## Fixing typos